mlx93/MakeDev/agent_prompts/CC_PART2_AGENT_PROMPT.md

 - Test with make deploy and make destroy
 - ASK for permission before creating CC_PART2_Agent_Report_Done.md
 - Create CC_PART2_Agent_Report_Done.md ONLY after user explicitly approves
+- If you feel the need to create an MD file, STOP and ask the user first

 Start by reading context files, then build Terraform config, K8s manifests, and deployment scripts in that order.
 ```